Benta63/Binary-Image-Segmentation/README.md

 #### *main.py*
 * Make it possible to 'cheat'
   * That is, to seed certain algorithms into the search space.
 If you already know an algorithm with parameters that may work well for the dataset, you should be able to suggest that algorithm.
-* Make the global varialbes changeable by input parameters.
 * Reduce the memory usage of the program.
   * Around line 80, we make lists of all the paths to all of the images.
 As we are only looking at one image from each dataset, we only need a single path.
   * We do not always copy the image correctly in every algorithm.
 As a quick fix, we made a list of a numpy array representation of the images for every individual in the population.